apache/cloudstack-documentation/source/adminguide/networking/external_firewalls_and_load_balancers.rst

    that the NetScaler device has access to this IP address to provide AutoScale support.

-   If you update the endpointe.url, disable the AutoScale functionality of the load balancer rules in the system, then enable them back to reflect the changes.
+   If you update the endpoint.url, disable the AutoScale functionality of the load balancer rules in the system, then enable them back to reflect the changes.
 For more information see :ref:`update-autoscale`.